jdlorimer/incremental-reading/README.md

 4. Choose _Soon_ or _Later_ when you want to move to the next card (which will be a portion of text you extracted)
 5. Whenever you want to create a regular Anki note, simply select the desired text and use the shortcut you created earlier

-Outdated instructions can be found [here](https://htmlpreview.github.io/?https://github.com/aleksejrs/anki-2.0-vsa-and-ire/blob/for_everyone/doc/View_Size_Adjust_and_Incremental_Reading_Extension_addons_-_Google_Groups.html).
-They were written for v2, but the basic behaviour of the current add-on is similar.
+Outdated instructions can be found [here](https://luoliyan.github.io/incremental-reading).
+They were written for v2, but the basic behaviour of the add-on is still similar.

-## Compatibility

-In general, the settings stored in `_ir.json` will be preserved when upgrading.
-The main exception is that v3 and v4 of the add-on are not backwards-compatible with v2.
-The newer versions store settings in a very different manner. v2 settings will be ignored.

-Additionally, changes were made to the v2 card template, so if you have incremental reading notes from v2, you will need to select them in the card browser and choose Edit → Change Note Type, to convert them to IR3 notes.

 ## Support